pelle/cloth/README.md

 (defcontract simple-token "test/cloth/SimpleToken.sol")

+;; The contract name argument must be the skewer-case version of the Solidity contract name.
+;; In the example above, the use of `simple-token` means there's a contract named `SimpleToken` in SimpleToken.sol file.
+;; Any solc compiler warnings are treated as an error; an optional `ignore-warnings?` argument to `defcontract` over-rides the default behavior.

 ;; For simplicity sake the rest of the examples use Clojure @ syntax for dereferencing Promises

 ;; Deploy the solidity code to the blockchain